Sarabjit Singh: Free Sarabjit campaign

 Woh shaqs Sarabjit Manjit nahin hai.

 — Raza Murad in a couplet supporting Sarabjt's release.

 Bollywood actor and activist Raza Murad also campaigned for his release.
-As of June 2012, he had collected 138,226 signatures in support of Singh's release.
-After the Pakistani government's reversal regarding his release in June 2012, Murad intensified his 'Free Sarabjit' campaign.
+As of June 2012, he had 138,226 signatures.
+The campaign continued after the Pakistani government's reversal regarding Singh's release in June 2012.

 In June 2012, Bollywood actor Salman Khan came forward to seek support from people and media for the release of Sarabjit.
 He also started an online petition from his NGO Being Human in support of his release.

 Protests

 In April 2008, a group of Pakistani students organised a march seeking withdrawal of all official moves to pardon Singh.